The Boy and the Flute

 The basic food is cassava or corn beiju, a kind of bread baked underground, under the embers of the fire.
 The daily drink is chicha, a kind of porridge made from wild manioc juice, which is boiled until it loses its poison.
 There are also wild fruit drinks, such as cashew, abiu, guava.

-The child is considered the greatest asset of Nambikwara society, and therefore is surrounded by incomparable affection and attention.
+Children are considered the greatest asset of Nambikwara society, and for this reason they are cad by incomparable affection and attention.

 Since contact with the whites, at the beginning of this century, the Nambikwara lands and population have declined.
-Today, with a demarcated reservation, their number begins to increase.
-They acquired some habits from the whites, they use utensils and clothes obtained through trade, but they are resistant in defending their cultural heritage.
+Today, with a cad reservation, their number begins to increase.
+They acquired some habits from the whites, using utensils and clothes obtained through trade, but they are resistant in defending their cultural heritage.